Contrail Trials

 Organizations: Thales, Amelia.

 The MUAC–Google trial was testing how artificial intelligence can help air traffic controllers avoid climate-warming contrails.
 Using Google’s satellite-based image recognition and prediction tools, the trial analyzed when and where contrails form and gave quick feedback on flights that successfully avoid them.
-The goal was to test if the AI tools can be safely integrated into daily air traffic operations to make contrail mitigation routine.
+This would test whether AI tools can be safely integrated into daily air traffic operations to make contrail mitigation routine.